SteelCompendium/data-gen/Draw Steel Rules.md

 You use your action to employ medicine or inspiring words to make an adjacent creature feel better and stay in the fight.
 The creature can spend a Recovery to regain Stamina, or can make a resistance roll against a “(resistance ends)” effect they are suffering.

-### FREE STRIKE
+### FREE STRIKES

-Every creature can make a free strike as an action on their turn, though doing so typically isn’t the most effective choice.
+Every creature can make a **free strike** as an action on their turn, though doing so typically isn’t the most effective choice.
 Most of the time, you’ll use free strikes when the rules call for it.
 Specific rules let you use free strikes as part of an action that allows you to also do something else impactful, such as how the Charge action lets you move and use a melee free strike in one action (see Charge above).

 Many rules and abilities allow heroes to make free strikes when it isn’t their turn, such as the tactician’s Overwatch ability.
 As well, all characters can make an opportunity attack free strike.